(Continued from the last page.)

-Our experience was that the road surface wasn't as bad
+Our experience was that the road surfaces weren't as bad

-as we expected going outbound . . . but it was worse than
+as we expected going outbound . . . but we were surprised they

 I guess we expected too much.
-We assumed the road would be in better shape after all the work
+We assumed the roads would be in better shape after all the work

 during the summer to repair frost heaves, permafrost waves, cracks, and potholes from the

 long winter.
-Although many of the gravel breaks, potholes, and wavy
+Although most of the gravel breaks, potholes, and wavy

 areas were re-paved by fall, I